open-company/open-company-slack-router/README.md

 ## Overview

 The OpenCompany Slack Router service handles incoming events from the Slack API.
-It will then route or query our other services to handle the incoming event.
+It will then post these messages to an Amazon SNS topic so that other services can take action.
+It also handles the url unfurl requests.

 ## Local Setup